Careli

 (2) Chichibu 4 Dam

-The upstream of Arakawa is the mountains of Chichibu, but there are a number of dams here.
+The upstream of Arakawa is in the mountains of Chichibu, but there are many dams here.
 The Urayama Dam, Nise Dam, Takizawa Dam, and Kakkaku Dam are called Chichibu 4 Dams.
-Above all, the combined water storage capacity of both Urayama and Takizawa dams, which started operation in Heisei, is more than 100 million m3!
+Above all, the combined water storage capacity of both Urayama and Takizawa dams, which started operation in Heisei, is more than 100m3!

-Even in the huge underground of the Metropolitan Area Outer Floodway (which also prevented the flooding of Nakagawa and other small and medium-sized rivers), which is famous as an underground temple, the water storage capacity is 670,000 m3 (that is a tremendous amount), so the Chichibu dam's dependability is endless!
+Even in the huge underground of the metropolitan area outer spillway (which also prevented the flooding of small and medium-sized rivers such as Nakagawa), which is famous as an underground temple, the water storage capacity is 670,000 m3 (that is a tremendous amount), so Chichibu's dam The dependability is unlimited!

 Full operation of underground temple for the first time in four years (Asahi Shimbun)